Pranayama classes in Middlesbrough

 Discover the Power of Breathwork and Pranayama with AMALAwellness

-Breathwork, often referred to as Pranayama, is a powerful practice that involves various techniques focusing on conscious breathing to enhance physical, mental, and spiritual well-being.
-If you’re searching for breathwork classes in Middlesbrough, AMALAwellness can support.
+Breathwork, often referred to as Pranayama, is a powerful practice that involves various techniques focusing on conscious breathing.
+A focus on the breath is used to boost our physical, mental, and spiritual well-being.
+If you’re searching for breathwork classes in Middlesbrough, AMALAwellness can offer support.

 Our Yoga class on a Friday Morning in Nunthorpe has half an hour dedicated to Breathwork, Pranayama, Meditation and Deep Relaxation.

-We also teach a Meditation, Breathwork and Relaxation group on a Thursday Morning in Linthorpe.
+We also teach a Women’s Meditation and Relaxation group on a Thursday Morning in Linthorpe.
 This class offers a warm, supportive atmosphere in a group setting to really dive deep into breathwork and meditation.

 Online videos and classes